The university clearing process explained

 United Kingdom clearing process

-Clearing in the UK is done through the Universities and Colleges Admissions Service (UCAS), or directly through the university you want to apply to.
+Clearing in the UK is done through the Universities and Colleges Admissions Service (UCAS), which is a centralised UK university admissions service, or directly through the university you want to apply to.
 There are pros and cons to both methods:

 Timeline and key dates: